Visual communication for scientists resources- Updated!!

 Data Visualization

-The Visual Display of Quantitative Information, Edward Tufte
+The Visual Display of Quantitative Information, by Edward Tufte

 The Financial Times Visual Vocabulary Guide